pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-31-nora-out-of-gas.md

 image: "IMG_7628_1.jpg"
 author: "Pieter Jan"
 gpx: ""
-summary: "We visit the most important archeological site in Sardinia and go on a quest for gas."
+summary: "The Vite & Rêves crew visit the most important archeological site in Sardinia and go on a quest for cooking gas."
 ---

 `At: Nora, Sardinia, Italy`